-The HH screening protocol is a strict protocol that is used worldwide.
-All athletes will go through check-in, at least two stations and in some cases as many as five screening stations.
-Check out is the final station for all athletes.
+The HH screening protocol is a strict protocol that is used worldwide (see figure below).
+All athletes will go through registration (check-in), at least two stations and in some cases as many as five screening stations.
+Check out is the final station for all athletes..
 At some events, additional services are available depending on the athlete's need and available time.
 The goals and the specific procedures per station are explained in this manual.